We may receive compensation when you click on links to products from our partners.

 Don’t Make These Mistakes

 - Spelling errors – Your cover letter should be free of all spelling errors or grammatical errors.
-Proofread your cover letter or use a product like grammarly.com.
+Proofread your cover letter or use a product like Grammarly.com.

 - Lack of Follow-up – Don’t leave the letter “open-ended”.
 Indicate that you will follow up in two weeks.

-- Form Letter Format – Your cover letter should be specific to the opportunity and not a form letter.
-It should specifically mention the job title and mention skills that are aligned to the job opportunity
+Your Resume – To cut and paste fromyour resume or restate what is already included inyour resume .
+Your cover letter should be a stand-alone document. - Form Letter Format – Your cover letter should be specific to the opportunity and not a form letter.
+It should specifically mention the job title and mention skills that are aligned with the job opportunity

 - Research the company before writing your letter (take a look at Company Research).
 Find out as much as you can about the company and the job position.
 Research the hiring manager via LinkedIn.
 Your cover letter should show that you are familiar with the company.